magomimmo/modern-cljs/doc/tutorial-10.md

 ```

 As you can see we first declared the new `modern-cljs.remotes`
-namespace and required the `shoreleave.middleware.rpc`namespace
+namespace and required the `shoreleave.middleware.rpc` namespace
 refering the `defremote` macro.

 Then we used the cited `defremote` macro to define the `calculate`
 function.

 > NOTE 2: If you compare the remote `calculate` function with the one
-> originally defined in `shopping.cljs` client code in the
+> originally defined in the `shopping.cljs` client code in the
 > [latest tutorial][1], you should note that the call to `.toFixed`
 > CLJS function interop has been removed.